Briar Rose Farm has been our home since 1993. We're imports from the

 ice cream!
 Dairy goats are almost always people friendly

-and need to be milked twice a day unless the kids are nursing
+and when producing milk, need to be milked twice a day unless the kids are nursing

 . ...Yes, EVERYDAY!